thoughtspot/thoughtspot.github.io/_release/notes.md

 ## 5.3 New Features and Functionality

 ### Onboarding

-In this release, we introduce user Onboarding, which enables anyone to master ThoughtSpot in a very short time.
+In this release, we introduce user Onboarding, which communicates the value of ThoughtSpot to new users through a streamlined learning experience with default pinboards.

 - To learn how to configure user onboarding, see [Onboarding Users]({{ site.baseurl }}/end-user/onboarding/intro-onboarding.html).